in-toto/attestation/spec/v1.0-draft/README.md

 The following rules apply to [Statement] and [Predicates] that opt-in to this model.

--   **Unrecognized fields:** Consumers MUST ignore unrecognized fields.
+-   **Unrecognized fields:** Consumers MUST ignore unrecognized fields unless otherwise noted in the predicate specification.
 This is to allow minor version upgrades and extension fields.
 Ignoring fields is safe due to the monotonic principle.

 -   **Versioning:** Each type has a [SemVer2](https://semver.org) version number and the [TypeURI] reflects the major version number.
 A message is